Practical MCTS-based Query Optimization: A Reproducibility Study and new MCTS algorithm for complex queries: Background and Related Work

 \subsection{Related Work on Join Order Optimization}

-\paragraph{Classical Join Order Optimization Algorithms.} The foundational framework for solving the JOO problem was established by \cite{selinger1979access} in the design of the System R optimizer.
+\paragraph{Classical Join Order Optimization Algorithms.} The foundational framework for solving the JOO problem was established in the design of the System R optimizer \cite{selinger1979access}.
 This approach utilized dynamic programming to construct an optimal plan bottom-up, pruning sub-optimal paths based on cost estimates.
-To keep optimization time manageable, traditional implementations (like early versions of DB2 and PostgreSQL) restricted the search space to left-deep trees (where the right child of a join is always a base table).
+To keep optimization time manageable, traditional implementations (like early versions of DB2 and PostgreSQL) restricted the search space to left-deep trees, where the right child of a join is always a base table.
 While this reduces complexity, it misses potentially optimal plans.
-This dynamic programming approach remains the gold standard for queries with a small number of joins and is implemented in almost all enterprise level database systems.
+This dynamic programming approach remains the standard exact strategy for queries with a small number of joins; PostgreSQL's variant is DPSize.

-Although effective for smaller queries, it is not scalable to arbitrary queries.
+Although effective for smaller queries, dynamic programming is not scalable to arbitrary queries.
 To handle complex queries, classical optimizers switch to heuristic or randomized algorithms.
 Algorithms such as Greedy Operator Ordering (GOO) \cite{fegaras1998new} select a pair of relations with the lowest immediate join cost (or highest selectivity) to join next.
 While fast, they often get trapped in local minima because they make locally optimal choices that may prevent globally optimal structures (like specific sort orders) later in the plan.
-Systems such as PostgreSQL employ GEQO \cite{steinbrunn1997heuristic} when the number of tables exceeds a certain threshold (default is 12).
+Systems such as PostgreSQL employ GEQO \cite{steinbrunn1997heuristic} once the number of tables reaches a threshold (default $12$).

-As we mentioned before, classical algorithms do not optimize execution time directly; rather, they optimize the estimated plan cost—a mathematical proxy for runtime.
+Classical algorithms do not optimize execution time directly; rather, they optimize the estimated plan cost, a mathematical proxy for runtime.
 The accuracy of the cost model relies entirely on estimating the number of rows (cardinality) output by each operator.
 Traditional estimators use histograms and Most Common Value (MCV) lists.
-To simplify calculations, classical optimizers typically assume that the data distribution is uniform and that predicates on different columns are statistically independent (e.g., assuming \texttt{WHERE author='Darvin' and work='On the Origin of Species'} are two independent events).
+To simplify calculations, classical optimizers typically assume that the data distribution is uniform and that predicates on different columns are statistically independent.